OWASP/www-project-top-ten/tab_data_2025.md

 <br/>

 ## Survey
-Similarly to the Top Ten 2017, we plan to conduct a survey to identify up to two categories of the Top Ten that the community believes are important, but may not be reflected in the data yet.
-We plan to conduct the survey in May or June 2020, and will be utilizing Google forms in a similar manner as last time.
+Similarly to the Top Ten 2021, we plan to conduct a survey to identify up to two categories of the Top Ten that the community believes are important, but may not be reflected in the data yet.
+We plan to conduct the survey in early 2025, and will be utilizing Google forms in a similar manner as last time.
 The CWEs on the survey will come from current trending findings, CWEs that are outside the Top Ten in data, and other potential sources.

 <br/>